-ACORD receives valuable support from the Dutch Government's FLOW programme and Reconstruction fund and currently the ARC fund, DanChurchAid, HEKS, Oxfam Novib and Mani Tese.
-At the local level, ACORD works in partnership with the Ministry of Agriculture, Animal Resources and Forestry, Association of Media Women in South Sudan (AMWISS) and CEPO, as well as DanChurchAid and Centre for Conflict Resolution (CCR).
+ACORD received valuable support from the Dutch Government's FLOW programme and Reconstruction fund and currently the ARC fund, DanChurchAid, HEKS, Inter Pares, Oxfam Novib and Mani Tese.
+ACORD works in partnership with the Ministry of Agriculture, Animal Resources and Forestry, Association of Media Women in South Sudan (AMWISS) and CEPO, as well as DanChurchAid and Centre for Conflict Resolution (CCR).

 Photos, videos and publications

 ACORD South Sudan Programme Overview: Two-page summary of country facts, country priorities, our partners, ACORD in South Sudan, project spotlights, 2016 impact in numbers and contact information, updated June 2017

 Conflict and Gender Study - South Sudan.
 Addressing Root Causes.
 Report from research commissioned by ACORD, DCA and CCR consortium in 2017 and financed under the Government of the Netherlands ARC Fund.
 Author: Dr. Catherine Huser.
 Executive Summary, objective, methodology, constraints, findings, conclusion and recommendations for programming framework, subtantive annexes.
 72 pages.
 January 2018

 Cycles of Violence.
 Gender Relations and Armed Conflict.
 What is the impact of war on gender relations, and can gender relations contribute to conflict?
 Presents the findings of ACORD's research carried out in five communities living in the shadow of violent conflict in Sudan, Angola, Mali, Uganda and Somalia.

 Photos of ACORD's work in South Sudan can be sent upon request.
 Contact us by e-mail.

 How you can support communities in South Sudan